rubyghabboun/Crime_data_analysis_fl/README.md

 ## project3 UNIVERSITY OF MIAMI COURSE
 crime analysis for south florida
-## must run html code to view the java script visualizations webpage
+## must run html code to view the java script visualizations webpage in crime by county folder you will find ( index.html users.js )

 ## A) An overview of the project and its purpose :